pyksoft/shop/README.md

 # Australian store

-I created this project for my final assignment at Codaisseurs immersive training program.
+I created this project for my final assignment at Codaisseur's immersive training program.
 The project combines and online shopping store with stripe checkout and payment.

 ## Basic useful feature list: